You or a loved one were just arrested for DUI. What happens next?

-Can a person be arrest for Driving While Under the Influence of drugs?
+Can a person be arrested for Driving While Under the Influence of drugs?

 It is a common thought that a DUI is always alcohol related, but a DUI may also be drug related.
 If a person is arrested for a drug-related DUI, then the officer will ask for a urine or blood test.
 A breath test only tests for alcohol content, but urine or blood tests look for drugs.
 These tests look for illegal drugs as well as legally prescribed medications.
 A person may be arrested and charged for a DUI even if they only took their prescribed medication.
 The blood and urine tests do not have a specific legal or illegal limit for drugs like the 0.08 limit for alcohol.
 This makes it all the more imperative to hire an experienced DUI lawyer.

 What if you passed the field sobriety exercises?

 Before a person is arrested for DUI, the officer will generally ask the individual to perform a series of sobriety exercises.
 Contrary to popular belief, these sobriety exercises are not tests.
 They are not pass or fail, and they are not graded.
 An officer is not even allowed to refer to them as tests in a courtroom or proclaim that a person failed them.
 Typically, an officer will describe in general details that an individual performed poorly on the field sobriety exercises.
 As the name states, these exercises are supposed to help the officer determine whether a person is sober and should be driving.
 However, the exercises are subjective in nature.
 There is no objective criteria that requires an office to make an arrest if one performs the exercises poorly.

 The general exercises include the pen light task (also known as the Horizontal Gaze Nystagmus task), the walk and turn task, the one-leg stand task, the finger to nose task, and the Romberg alphabet task.
 Since all of these tasks are subjective, a person may perform well on the exercises, but the officer may disagree and still decide to make an arrest for DUI.